BUYING MY SOUNDBANK / PATCHES:

 really need a year of research & development or several angry users send you

 emails to come up with the realization that a sequncer should be transposable?

 Of course if we indulge in "slowly evolving ambient soundscapes" then I guess

-it's redundant.
+the sequencer reaching its limit and looping.
 But if we're trying to make a little bit more structured music,

 back to the UI - I would have never programmed these sequences on any other

 synth that I know of, because the UI just isn't there.
 It would be too much of a

 pain.
 Hold the sequencer step button, twist a knob.
 Just brilliant.
 Wait...

 forget about the knobs.
 You can even associate the sequencer step with switches!

 That's a big deal.
 I'll repeat, because the idea might not be fully appreciated